oneapi-src/level-zero-spec/include/core/PROG.md

 - A fence is associated with a single command queue.
 - A fence can only be signaled from a device's command queue (e.g. between execution of command lists) and can only be waited upon from the host.
-- A fence gaurentees both execution completion and memory coherency, across the device and host, prior to being signalled.
+- A fence guarantees both execution completion and memory coherency, across the device and host, prior to being signalled.
 - A fence only has two states: not signaled and signaled.
 - A fence can only be reset from the Host.
 - A fence cannot be shared across processes.